Getting inclusion and diversity right for your business is an economic and cultural imperative.

 The need for inclusion, diversity and equity legal advice covers areas as wide as employment law, risk and reputation, regulation and legislation, data and privacy and more.
 We can provide holistic legal and strategic inclusion advice and support to protect and enhance your organisation's inclusion momentum, drawing on a team of cross-disciplinary experts.

 Alongside our legal knowledge, Clifford Chance can also provide strategic insights into how to understand and deliver sustainable cultural change through the development and delivery of effective inclusion campaigns.
-Our service includes having access to our highly experienced inclusion specialists and lawyers to help integrate and embed diversity and become a more inclusive business.
+Our service includes having access to our highly experienced inclusion professionals and lawyers to help integrate and embed diversity and become a more inclusive business.

 Our inclusion & diversity services